Presentations/popcorn-js/docs/autoplay.md

 autoplay( flag )
 ================

-autoplay is a native HTML video element method that we have thrown onto each popcorn instance for your convenience.  autoplay is used set the video automatically play if it is set to true.
+autoplay is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name.  autoplay is used set the video automatically play if it is set to true.

 * **flag** - boolean value specifying whether the video should autoplay or not